PTX-Interface-Specification/ptx-specification/BENEFITS.md

 A standardised interface eliminates project-specific adaptations:

-- On-board components from different vendors integrate consistently.
+- On-board components from different vendors integrate consistently
-- Engineering effort, commissioning time, and troubleshooting effort are reduced.
+- Engineering effort, commissioning time, and troubleshooting effort are reduced
-- Operators avoid custom middleware or ad-hoc conversions.
+- Operators avoid custom middleware or ad-hoc conversions
-- Upgrades (e.g. replacing only the OBU or only the IBIS) become simpler and less risky.
+- Upgrades (e.g. replacing only the OBU or only the IBIS) become simpler and less risky

 The result is a more predictable and maintainable system architecture.